yr12345678/piers-rugyard-auctions/README.md

     * If an auction ends without bids, the first bidder after the auction ended will be the winner of the auction.
 The auction will be settled immediately.
 * After an auction is settled and there is another NFT available to be auctioned, a new auction will start automatically.

+An account locker is used to store/route reward and NFT deposits.